Sandboxing apps with Unix user accounts (user switching)

 When is user account sandboxing enabled?

-- When using the Flying Passenger mode:
+Not using Flying Passenger

 |Web server has root privileges||User account sandboxing enabled.||User account sandboxing disabled.
 Apps are run as passenger_default_user and passenger_default_group.|